BramvanPelt/PPDecryption/README.md

+WARNING: This repository has been updated at 18-11-2019 whith an additional signature verification method.
+This new signature method will be the new defacto standard starting from december 2020.
+If you have implemented this library before the update date, please download the sources again and recomplile.
+You should be able to replace the libary jars with no problems.

 ABSTRACT
 This repository contains two projects, the PP-Decrypt library and the PP-Decrypt example package.
 The goal of these project is to give an example of how the decryption of encrypted identifiers takes